and1er/ops-to-devops/README.md

 7. Configure NGINX to
    * use TLS certificate on `443` port;
    * redirect `80 --> 443` port;
-8. Enjoy your application available over HTTPS in Internet!
+8. Enjoy your application available over HTTPS in internet!

 ## Dockerize `PYTHON_APP`